A delicious and nutritious meal the whole family will love!

-- In a very large microwave-safe bowl, heat the oil and maple syrup, honey or agave on medium power just until the mixture has become more liquid (about 30 seconds).
-You can also do this is a very large pot, over medium heat on the stove.
+- In a very large microwave-safe bowl, heat the oil and honey or agave on medium power just until the mixture has become more liquid (about 30 seconds).

-- Remove bowl or pot from heat then stir in vanilla and cinnamon.
-Add nuts/seeds and stir well.
+- Add vanilla, cinnamon, nuts/seeds and stir well.
 Add oats and stir again till oats have become uniformly dampened by the oil and syrup mixture.

 - Transfer oat mixture to the prepared baking pan.

 - Total baking time will be 20 minutes.
-After the first 5 minutes, add the shredded coconut (if using) and be sure to stir the mixture thoroughly so portions that are browning at edge of pan get transferred to the middle.
+After the first 5 minutes, stir the mixture thoroughly so portions that are browning at edge of pan get transferred to the middle.